pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/client_library/step2.md

   Not available
 {{< /tabsection >}}

 Let's start writing our direct client.
-This will be a class that implements the interface we defined above, that has our controller set as a dependency in the controller, and that will call the controller's methods when asked to.
+This will be a class that implements the interface we defined above, that has our service set as a dependency in the service, and that will call the service's methods when asked to.
 To learn more about the referencing and linking mechanisms, be sure to read [The Component References](../../../../tutorials/beginner_tutorials/component/component_references/).
 Ultimately, this will just be a wrapper class for the container.
 The direct client's code is listed below:

 {{< tabsection >}}